Scientific Name

 Description

 Stapelianthus pilosus is a small, highly branched succulent that forms a clump of green to dark brown stems densely covered with tubercles, each tipped with a soft bristle.
-The stems are erect, ascending, or decumbent, cylindrical, up to 12 inches (30 cm) long, and up to 0.5 inches (1.3 cm) in diameter.
+The stems are erect, ascending, or decumbent, cylindrical, and can grow up to 12 inches (30 cm) long and 0.5 inches (1.3 cm) in diameter.
 Tubercles emerge green in spring but quickly assume their bright, eye-catching hues.

-The flowers with five triangular lobes are yellow with brown spots, up to 0.7 inches (1.8 cm) across, and appear in late summer and fall.
+The flowers, which have five triangular lobes, are yellow with brown spots and appear in late summer and fall.
+They can reach a diameter of up to 0.7 inches (1.8 cm).

 Hardiness